rockstor/rockstor-doc/pre-install-howto/pre-install-howto.rst

 write to all it's available sectors, it is often the case that a drive is unaware of an issue with itself, via the built in SMART system, until it attempts to write to a faulty sector.
-In fact this can trigger a drives build in ability to allocate spare sectors reserved for this very purpose to *self heal*.
+In fact this can trigger a drives build in ability to allocate spare sectors reserved for this very purpose.

 Note that the zero fill *fast* option is probably sufficient for testing purposes but that there are many official options available.
 All options will take a considerable amount of time to complete, ie in the region of a few hours per drive.

-It is not strongly recommended that any drives be tested this way prior to using them for Rockstor but is included here as an advisory procedure.
+It is **not** strongly recommended that any drives be tested this way prior to using them for Rockstor but is included here as an advisory procedure if you suspect a drive of having hardware issues.

 DBAN Cautionary Note
 ^^^^^^^^^^^^^^^^^^^^